sreeram-io/project-zeus/src/data/tech/what-a-web-developer-should-know.md

 ## Problem Solving

 First and foremost is problem solving.
 You need to have a decent knowledge in computer science and programming.
 You need to have a reasonable understanding of DataStructures and Algorithms.
 Irrespective of you being frontend or backend focused, this is a must for any Software Engineer.
 And I agree.
-Given a problem, you need to be able to come up with a consice solution using code in a time and space efficient way.
+Given a problem, you need to be able to come up with a concise solution using code in a time and space efficient way.
 Because in the web, a few seconds make a huge difference.

 ## Domain knowledge

 The Web is the domain I work on.
 I have been living in it for most of my life one way or the other.
 So this came easy for me.
 I built expertise by building a lof of stuff, working on a lot of projects, creating something end to end and deploying to production.
 It comes with a passion for the field.
+I have seen people drop like flies because of doing things they dont like.
+Web development wears you out if you dont like what you do.

 ## Frontend

 **Note**: I will lay emphasis on Frontend as it has been my core area.
 If backend is your core area, lay more focus on that.

 In frontend, your work will revolve to the most extent around Javascript.
 So, its imperative that you master it.
 Then comes the frameworks.
 These include React, Angular and Vue.
 Some companies expect some native knowledge like React Native/Flutter.
 You could use some online learning platform to learn these.
 I relied on documentations, POCs, and personal projects for this **in addition to** working in the field.
 I see a lot of developers these days attending a 3 month training in the web and struggling to apply that knowledge.
+Learning is one thing, application is everything.
 One common mistake developers do is to jump into the frameworks without having a strong knowledge of the basics of Javascript.
 This is because there are 2 kinds of developers.
 Those who are focussed on getting a quick job and those who are in the field for the long haul.
 Shortcuts get you only as far as the average jobs out there and the competition for those jobs is great.

 ## Backend